 One of the biggest recent reminders was the U.S. government decision to impose tariffs on foreign-made solar panels in an effort to protect domestic manufacturers from an influx of cheap Chinese solar panels.
 Now, major policy changes in China are making waves in solar markets around the world—including here in the U.S., where they may counteract the impacts of the tariffs.

-Today, we explain the solar policy changes the Chinese government announced this month, why they are significant to U.S. and global markets, and how they are expected to impact different industry sectors.
+Today, we explain solar policy changes the Chinese government announced in June 2018, why they are significant to U.S. and global markets, and how they are expected to impact different industry sectors.

 How Are China’s Solar Policies Changing?

 On June 1, the Chinese government announced policies that effectively halt the development of new utility-scale and distributed solar projects around the country and scale back incentives for solar.
 These policy changes could reduce the solar capacity installed in China this year by as much as 40% (20 gigawatts) according to GTM Research.

 Specifically, the National Development and Reform Commission, Ministry of Finance, and National Energy Administration jointly issued a statement outlining the following policy changes:

 - No new utility-scale solar plants will be approved in 2018.
 The previous target of 13.9 GW of utility-scale solar (compared to 34 GW installed last year) has been abolished.

 - Distributed solar projects are capped at 10GW for 2018 (compared to 19GW last year); analysts say this cap has already been reached for the year, so this is effectively a halt to distributed solar (e.g., rooftop) development as well.

 - Feed-in tariffs for solar generation are now reduced by 0.05 yuan per kilowatt hour (a 6.7 - 9% reduction depending on the region).